 For security reasons and in order to protect the transmission of personal information and other confident content (e.g. requests directed at the controller), this website uses SSL encryption or TLS encryption.
 Encrypted connections can be identified by the character sequence “https://” and the padlock icon in your browser’s address bar.

 Server log files

-If you use our websites for information purposes only, we will collect the following information transmitted by your browser to our server (so-called server log files) in order to display our website correctly: information on the user’s browser type and version, operating system, internet service provider and IP address as well as the date and time of access, websites from which the user has accessed our website and websites accessed by the user via our website.
+This website is hosted by an external service provider (host).
+The following data is transmitted from your browser to the host (so-called server log files) in order to display our website correctly: information on the user’s browser type and version, operating system, internet service provider and IP address as well as the date and time of access, websites from which the user has accessed our website and websites accessed by the user via our website.

 The web servers’ access logs track which pages were accessed at what time.
 They contain the following information: IP, directory protection user, date, time, pages accessed, logs, status code, data volume, referrer, user agent, host name accessed.